dumaaan/mlperf_backendai/README.md

 # MLPerf @ Backend.AI
-A repo for the current MLperf implementation at Backend.AI
+A repo for the current MLperf implementation at [Backend.AI](https://github.com/lablup/backend.ai).
+This repo is created for tracking the progress and issues related with implementing MLPerf on Backend.AI

+# **Object Detection Task for MLPerf on Backend AI**

 Currently focusing on the Object Detection task.

-This repo is created for tracking the progress and issues related with implementing MLPerf on Backend.AI
+**Metrics:** mask and box mAP.

+**Dataset:** COCO dataset by Microsoft

+**Data preprocessing limitations:** only horizontal flips allowed.

+**Train and test data:** as provided by COCO dataset.

+**Model:** Mask R-CNN with a ResNet50.

+**Optimizer:** Momentum SGD.
+Weight decay of 0.0001, momentum of 0.9.

+Layers are displayed when running `run_and_time.sh` script.

+**Target metrics:** Box mAP of 0.377, mask mAP of 0.339

 # **Current issues:**